Go back

 Unbricc

 So, we need a working OS to boot Linux.
 Sad.
-There's a way to format and rebuild all of the OS with wafel_setup_mlc, but the OS was too old for it to work.
+There's a way to format and rebuild all of the OS with wafel_setup_mlc, but the OS was too old for it to work straight away.
 I had to install all the SLC titles for the latest OS first, then I could finally reinstall all the other titles.
-And it works: Render of main PCB I'm not sure what happened to the original NAND, usually this happens because the eMMC is physically dying, but it worked fine after reformatting.
+And it works: Screenshot of the Wii U Menu loading screen I'm not sure what happened to the original NAND, usually this happens because the eMMC is physically dying, but it worked fine after reformatting.

 Linux still broke